Come here to shop for groceries that are

 Our staff will be available for advice and questions.

 A cooperative is a business owned and operated by its members, but you do not need to be a member to shop here.
-The are many advantages of membership, most importantly, you can elect a board of directors that is answerable to you.
+The are many advantages of membership, most importantly, you can elect a board of directors that answers to you.